 Oh Kapton Tape, how I love you.
 It’s known for being able to stand fluctuations in temperature and is used in/on circuit boards.
 It’s even used in things like thermal blankets on spacecrafts and satellites.

-Then there’s little ol’ me here on earth using it to tape price tags to the shiny type covered books or to hold glass jar lids to their bottoms before bringing them to our booth.
+Then there’s little ol’ me here on earth using it to tape price tags (when I sold at a consignment shop) to the shiny type covered books or to hold glass jar lids to their bottoms before bringing them to our booth.
 This stuff will stick to most anything and not destroy it and certainly won’t leave any sticky stuff behind.

 This is one tool I can always count on Joe to have.
 The multi-tool is just that.
 It has a variety of different small tools for anything you could need in multiple situations.
 Honestly, I would suggest putting one in your car just in case.
 The pliers are great for pulling staples out of anything and for screwing on a nut in a tight area like on this lamp.
 There’s even a piece that could work as the spatula does.
 He has a Leatherman tool because he trusts it but, there are cheaper versions for sure.

 There are other little tools we use but, these are the ones that we use most or feel like we can’t do without.
 Is there any tool on a small scale that you use when working on different project ideas?
 I’d love to hear what they are!